A Logic of Interactive Proofs (Formal Theory of Knowledge Transfer): Introduction

 \subsubsection{Goal}

-Our goal is to reach consensus with the reader that values are only the means---not the ends---of interactive computation, and that \textbf{the purpose of interactive computation is \emph{interpreted communication} between distributed man or machine agents interacting via message passing.} Note that a communication channel/medium can be modelled as a machine agent.
-For example in communication security, which is an important application of interactive computation, the communication medium \emph{is} an adversary.
+Our goal is to reach consensus with the reader that values are only the means---not the ends---of interactive computation, and that \textbf{the purpose of interactive computation is \emph{interpreted communication} between distributed man or machine agents interacting via message passing.} Note that the communication medium can be modelled as a machine agent.
+For example in communication security, which is an important application of interactive computation, the communication medium \emph{is} an adversarial agent \cite{LIiP:ACMTOCL}.